GonzagaRobotics/QuickstartUtilities/README.md

 - `quickstart_pin_perms.sh`
     - Starts the `pigpiod` daemon and changes the permissions on `/dev/gpiomem` to allow usage of Pi programs invoking GPIO pins.
 You likely don't need to run this on its own unless you're making a new program that reads/writes to the physical pins on the Pi.
 - `quickstart_camera.sh`
-    - Starts the CameraSystem program using Chromium provided by flatpak
+    - Starts the CameraSystem program (signaler and streamer) using Chromium provided by snap
 - `quickstart_science.sh`
     - Starts the ScienceSystem
 - `quickstart_drive.sh`